Quantum-enhanced screened dark energy detection: BEC interferometer

+We propose to use a BEC interferometer held near some source mass to constrain the chameleon and symmetron models (Fig.\,\ref{Fig:setup}).
+Such a scheme would involve trapping bosonic atoms cold enough to form a BEC near a source mass, coherently splitting this cloud into two positions at different radial distances from this source mass, and then interfering the split BEC to extract a phase difference.
+This phase difference would be used to estimate the potential difference at these two positions, due both to gravity and a potential fifth force.
+How this might be achieved in practice is discussed in sections \ref{ssec:Impl} and \ref{subsec:numerical_constraints}.

-We propose to use a BEC interferometer held near some source mass to constrain the chameleon and symmetron models (Fig. \ref{Fig:setup}).
-The lowest order gravitational effect of the source mass is a gravitational redshift, which manifests as a position dependent global phase.
-The lowest order potential fifth force effect is a modification of this global phase by a position dependent value.
-This total global phase $\theta$ is given by (see Appendix \ref{app:chphase})
+The lowest order gravitational effect of the source mass is a gravitational redshift, which manifests as a position dependent global phase, while the lowest order potential fifth force effect is a modification of this global phase by a position dependent value.
+This total global phase $\theta$ (derived below) is given by

-where $r_s$ is the Schwarzschild radius of the source object, $m$ is the mass of each atom in the BEC, $T$ is the time and $A$ is the conformal factor defined as above.
-A BEC coherently split into parts would measure the phase gradient and thus field gradient in an interference measurement.
-The other contributions from the environment (e.g. the gravity of the Earth) could be subtracted with differential measurements or a dual interferometer scheme where measurements are performed near to and far from the source object.
+where $r_s$ is the Schwarzschild radius of the source object, $m$ is the mass of each atom in the BEC, $T$ is the time and $A$ is the conformal factor defined as in Sec.\,\ref{sec:Models}.

-BEC-based interferometers are not a new concept, and have already been proposed and demonstrated (e.g. \cite{Shin2004,Debs2011,Berrada2013,Muntinga2013,McDonald2014}, see also \cite{Cronin2009} and references therein).
-Coherent splitting of a BEC into spatially separated clouds has been implemented both with atom chips \cite{Shin2004,Albiez2005,Berrada2013} (chips printed with an electrode structure allowing for the generation of magnetic and radio-frequency fields very close to an atom cloud) and in free space \cite{Naik2018}.
-Recombination and interference of the separated clouds is typically achieved by turning the trapping potential off and letting the clouds expand into each other as they fall \cite{Cronin2009}.
-An alternative scheme has been recently realised, where the two condensate parts are brought into contact via Josephson tunnelling through a low potential barrier \cite{Berrada2016}.
-This acts as a beam splitting operation, and the interference contrast is projected onto a mean atom number difference between the two wells.

-The optimal sensitivity of a measurement maximised over all possible measurement schemes is given by the quantum Fisher information (QFI) through the quantum Cram\'{e}r-Rao bound (QCRB) \cite{Braunstein1994,Paris2009,Safranek2016}.
-Since the QFI gives the best possible sensitivity in estimating a parameter, optimised over all possible forms of measurement, the QCRB trivially follows as

-where $\Delta\kappa$ is the absolute error in estimating the parameter $\kappa$ due to some measurement, $H\left(\kappa\right)$ is the QFI for estimating the parameter $\kappa$ and $N$ is the number of measurements performed.

-Gaussian states cover the majority of easily experimentally accessible states such as coherent states, thermal states and squeezed states.
-Calculating the QFI for Gaussian states is simple as Gaussian states have a straightforward description in terms of their first and second moments \cite{Monras2006,Pinel2013,Safranek2015}.

-Let $\theta_-$ be the accumulated phase difference between two arms of a BEC interferometer.
-The QFI for estimating $\theta_-$ with a fully condensed $\mathcal{N}_0$-atom BEC is given by